We use a formal process to exercise our responsibilities under the Essential Services Commission Act 2001.

 - developing reports on how markets operate

-- delivering price determinations
+- making price determinations

 - producing compliance assessments and audits